Nonequilibrium magnons from hot electrons in antiferromagnetic systems

-In our calculations, we only consider the effect of an external magnetic field in the form of Zeeman splitting of magnon eigenmodes but disregard the Zeeman coupling of the magnetic field and conduction electron spins and hence spin polarization of itinerant electrons.
-The approximation is legitimate for $\ep_\textrm{F}\gg \Delta$.
-In addition, we neglect nonlinear magnon interactions \cite{nonlinear-interactions}.
+We restrict ourselves to the lattice with the inversion symmetry and neglect spin-orbit interactions.
+For the sake of definiteness, we set the Fermi level $\ep_\textrm{F}$ at the conduction band and assume the limit $\ep_\textrm{F}\gg \Delta$.
+In this case the effect of external magnetic field can be taken into account in the form of Zeeman splitting of magnon modes only, while the splitting of conduction electron bands and, hence, spin polarization of itinerant electrons can be disregarded.
+We also neglect nonlinear magnon-magnon interactions \cite{nonlinear-interactions}.